akjoshi009/voice-ai-assistant/README.md

-# 🎙️ Voice AI Assistant
+# 🎙️ Voice AI Agents

-An always-on voice-enabled AI assistant using:
+An always-on voice-enabled AI Agents using:

 - 🧠 **OpenAI GPT-4** for natural conversation
 - 🗣️ **Deepgram** for real-time speech-to-text transcription